 Total Float is the number of working days that an activity can be delayed before it delays a related contract interim milestone or the project, as applicable.

 The Substantial Completion Date for this project is **Month dd, yyyy**.
 The Department will pay an incentive of $Provide amount per Calendar Day the project meets the Substantial Completion requirements before the Substantial Completion Date.
 The incentive is capped at $Provide Amount, if the Substantial Completion requirements are met on or before the Maximum Incentive Date.
 Delays resulting from weather, the Contractor’s actions, or actions of others within the Contractors’ control or influence will not be considered grounds to extend the Maximum Incentive Date or Substantial Completion Date, as applicable.
+The incentive will be paid as part of the final payment due to the Contractor.

 If the Contractor does not achieve Substantial Completion on or before the Substantial Completion Date, the Department will assess a disincentive in the amount of $Provide amount for each Calendar Day after the Substantial Completion Date that the project is not substantially complete, including Sundays and Holidays.